DanielFrydman/unit-tests-generator/README.md

 ## Code of Conduct

-Everyone interacting in the Unit::Tests::Generator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/unit-tests-generator/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the UnitTestsGenerator project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/unit_tests_generator/blob/master/CODE_OF_CONDUCT.md).